The configuration file uses YAML for its syntax. When you edit the file to modify configuration settings, there are a few things that you should know.

 Indentation is meaningful in YAML.
 Make sure that you use spaces, rather than tab characters, to indent sections.

 In the default configuration files and in all the examples in the documentation, we use 2 spaces per indentation level.
 We recommend you do the same.

 Look at the Default Config File for Structureedit

-The best way to understand where to define a configuration option is by looking at the filebeat.yml configuration file.
-The configuration file contains most of the configuration options that are available for Filebeat.
-To change a configuration setting, simply uncomment the line and change the setting.
+The best way to understand where to define a configuration option is by looking at the provided sample configuration files.
+The configuration files contain most of the default configurations that are available for the Beat.
+To change a setting, simply uncomment the line and change the values.